skyeterran/loom/README.md

 ```

 ### Inline expressions and string formatting
 Write inline dynamic expressions like `(log VarName)` for programatic behavior.
-String formatting is as simple as using the `Loom: I'm {LoomAge} years old!` syntax.
+String formatting is as simple as using the `@Loom: I'm {LoomAge} years old!` syntax.

 ### Variables
 Variables can be read from and written to in dialogue: